-Hypnic jerks (a.k.a.
-Hypnagogic jerks, sleep starts, sleep twitches, myoclonic jerks, night starts etc) are brief and sudden involuntary muscle contractions (twitches) which happen as a person is beginning to fall asleep.
+Hypnic jerks (a.k.a. hypnagogic jerks, sleep starts, sleep twitches, myoclonic jerks, night starts etc) are brief and sudden involuntary muscle contractions (twitches) which happen as a person (or other mammal) is beginning to fall asleep.
 They can be severe enough to wake the sleeper.
 Approximately 70% of people have experienced them.

 They are benign, and occur randomly in healthy people.

-Various factors are known to increase the likelihood of HJs - such as caffeine, nicotine, exercise, stress etc etc. The cause is unknown, and none of the several theories that have attempted to explain it has been fully accepted.
+Various factors are known to increase the likelihood of hypnic jerks - such as caffeine, nicotine, exercise, stress etc etc. The cause is unknown, and none of the several theories that have attempted to explain them has been fully accepted.

 Note: Hypnic jerks are not thought to be linked with

 Ideas for new topics, and suggested additions / corrections for older ones, are always welcome.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !

 Or, if you'd like to become a regular contributor . . . request a login password.
 Registered users can edit the entire content of the site, and also create new pages.